We are developing a strategy to end all war and all preparedness for war and all armaments. Contact us with your ideas, projects, and campaigns.

 - Improving access to accurate information about wars.
 Exposing falsehoods.

 - Improving access to information about successful steps away from war in other parts of the world, including through peace tourism.

 - Creating a coalition that supports good work in the direction of ending all war, all over the world.

 - Creating an easily recognizable and joinable mainstream international movement to end all war.

 - Increased understanding of partial steps as movement in the direction of eliminating, not reforming, war.

 - Partial disarmament.
 Elimination of offensive but not defensive weapons.
 Full disarmament.

 - Conversion or transition to peaceful industries.
-(PDF)
+(PDF) and tools for transition.